averagehuman/kez/docs/config.rst

 Configuration
 =============

-The melba config file must be called `servus.cfg` and placed at the root level of the repository.
+The `kez` config file must be called `kez.cfg` and placed at the root level of the repository.
 It is an ini-style file with one or many sections, where each section defines a particular document.
 The `docroot` value in each section should give the directory, relative to the config file, where the document